peteroupc/peteroupc.github.io/randomfunc.md

             msum = msum + weights[i]
             i = i + 1
         end
-        // Choose a random integer/number from 0 to less than
+        // Choose a random integer from 0 and less than
         // the sum of weights.
         value = RNDINTEXC(sum)
-        // NOTE: If the weights can be fractional numbers,
-        // use this instead:
-        // value = RNDRANGEMaxExc(0, sum)
         // Choose the object according to the given value i = 0
         lastItem = size(weights) - 1